-Our country would rather open more prison systems, militarize the police, criminalize small offenses, and worry about football players kneeling during the National Anthem; rather than bring us together.
+Just as in 1968 our country would rather open more prison systems, militarize the police, criminalize small offenses and worry about football players kneeling during the National Anthem rather than bringing us together.
 Click here to read my article on Sports and Politics.

 Today, many of those battlegrounds have evolved into state-of-the-art museums that explain the stories within the movement.

-The Alabama Tourism Department has launched the Civil Rights Trail that allows you to take the same steps as countless known and unknown Civil Rights leaders took, by meeting some of the very people who were on the front lines and exploring the places and events that brought Alabama into the international spotlight and changed how we view the Civil Rights Movement today.
+The Alabama Tourism Department’s has launched the Civil Rights Trail that allows you to take the same steps as countless known and unknown Civil Rights leaders took by meeting some of the very people who were on the front lines and exploring the places and events that brought Alabama into the international spotlight and changed how we view the Civil Rights Movement today.

-I started my trip off in Atlanta and from there I discovered civil rights landmarks across the state of Alabama.
-I explored pivotal cities like Birmingham, Montgomery, Selma, and Tuskegee.
+I started my trip off in Atlanta and from there I discovered civil rights landmarks across the state of Alabama and explored pivotal cities like Birmingham, Montgomery, Selma, and Tuskegee.

 Civil Rights in Selma, Alabama

 Over Six hundred marchers assembled in Selma on Sunday, March 7, 1965, led by John Lewis.
 Lewis and other protestors crossed the Edmund Pettus Bridge over the Alabama River en route to Montgomery.
 Just short of the bridge, the protestors were blocked by the Alabama State troopers and local police who ordered them to turn around.
-When the protesters refused, the Alabama State troopers and local police shot tear gas into the crowd, beat the protesters with billy clubs, which resulted in hospitalizing over fifty people.
+When the protesters refused, the Alabama State troopers and local police shot tear gas into the crowd, beat the protesters with billy clubs and hospitalizing over fifty people.

 “Bloody Sunday” was televised around the world.
-Martin Luther King Jr. called for civil rights supporters to come to Selma to participate in a second march.
-King led the second protest on March 9, but turned it around at the same bridge.
-In Selma, you can also walk across the Edmund Pettus Bridge where marchers were attacked in 1965, and then step inside the National Voting Rights Museum to learn about the movement’s “foot soldiers.”
+Martin Luther King called for civil rights supporters to come to Selma to participate in a second march.
+King led the second protest on March 9 but turned it around at the same bridge.
+In Selma, you can also walk across the Edmund Pettus Bridge where marchers were attacked in 1965 and then step inside the National Voting Rights Museum to learn about the movement’s “foot soldiers.”
 Civil Rights Movement Timeline / Travel Blogger